-Effective for Taxpayer's 1997 year, the Participation Agreement incorporates a "Retrospective Rating" Plan (Plan), pursuant to which Members with favorable experience in a particular Fund Year may receive credits (Credits) against future required Contributions.
+Taxpayer intends that effective for its 1999 Fund Year, the Participation Agreement will incorporate a "Retrospective Rating" Plan (Plan), pursuant to which Members with favorable experience in a particular Fund Year may receive credits (Credits) against future required Contributions.
 The intent and the effect of the Plan is to provide for distributions to its Members of most of Taxpayer's cumulative underwriting and investment income.
 The amounts to be distributed are attributable to Taxpayer's entire experience, and not simply to its experience with respect to any particular policyholder or any particular group of policyholders.
-Prior to adopting the Plan, Taxpayer calculated the amount of the dividends it would distribute utilizing essentially the same formula as the formula reflected in the Plan.
-Only Eligible Members are entitled to receive Credits.1 Eligible Members are persons who are Members during both the Fund Year with respect to which the Credits apply and who continue to be Members in the year in which the Credits are actually paid, unless the Taxpayer Administrator unilaterally terminates the relevant Members participation in Taxpayer, or unless Taxpayer otherwise refuses to permit that Member to remain a Member.
+To date, Taxpayer has calculated the amount of the dividends it distributes utilizing essentially the same basis as the basis for distributions utilized in the Plan.

+Only Eligible Members are entitled to receive Credits.
+Eligible Members are persons who are Members during both the Fund Year with respect to which the Credits apply and who continue to be Members in the year in which the Credits are actually paid, unless the Taxpayer Administrator unilaterally terminates the relevant Members participation in Taxpayer, or unless Taxpayer otherwise refuses to permit that Member to remain a Member.
 The Plan provides that each Member consents to the authority of the Board of Trustees to amend or modify the terms of such Plan as the Board deems necessary in order to preserve the Taxpayer's reserves, provided, however, that any such amendment or modification may not reduce or eliminate Taxpayer's obligation to pay Credits accrued in prior Fund Years.